 I’m not going to lie.
 The Austriabrunnen on the Freyung square rarely makes an appearance on any tourist top 10 lists.
-But this small fountain shows how insignificant features within such a city as Vienna hide so much historical detail.
+But this small fountain shows how insignificant features within a city like Vienna hide so much historical detail.

 - Mid-19th century bronze, granite and limestone fountain

-- Figures use representations of great rivers to hint at the power of the Austrian Empire
+- Representations of great rivers hint at the power of the Austrian Empire

 Imperial figures and rivers

-Brunnen means fountain in German, which makes translating Austriabrunnen (first revealed to the public in 1846) into English relatively easy.
+Brunnen means fountain in German, which makes translating Austriabrunnen into English relatively easy.

-Five allegorical figures make up the main part of the object.
+Five allegorical figures make up the main part of the fountain, which was first revealed to the public in 1846.